printers-for-people/catboat/docs/Kalico_Additions.md

 - The python [`math`](https://docs.python.org/3/library/math.html) library is available to macros. `{math.sin(math.pi * variable)}` and more!
 - New [`RELOAD_GCODE_MACROS`](./G-Codes.md#reload_gcode_macros) G-Code command to reload `[gcode_macro]` templates without requiring a restart.
 - G-Code Macros can be written in Python.
 Read more [here](./Command_Templates.md)
+  - Macros may also be loaded from other files, using `!!include path/to/file.py`

 ## Plugins